bschambers/typit/README.md

 There are two different types of play on offer:

-* dictionary test: Where you type words that are picked randomly from N most frequent words in the language you're practicing.
+* Dictionary test: where you type words that are picked randomly from N most frequent words in the language you're practicing.
 This is quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.
-* literature test: The gameplay is identical to the dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
+* Literature test: the gameplay is identical to the dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
 You can use text file you like, and Emacs will save your position between sessions for convenience so that you will always start just